kubernetes/enhancements/keps/sig-api-machinery/4006-transition-spdy-to-websockets/README.md

 data stream using the `UpgradeAwareProxy`.
 This enhancement proposes to modify the SPDY data stream between `kubectl` and the API Server by conditionally adding a `StreamTranslatorProxy` at the API Server.
-If the request is for a WebSocket upgrade with the header `K8s-Websocket-Protocol: stream-translate`, the `UpgradeAwareProxy` will delegate to the `StreamTranslatorProxy`.
+If the request is for a WebSocket upgrade with the protocol request for `RemoteCommand: v5.channel.k8s.io` , the handler will delegate to the `StreamTranslatorProxy` instead of the `UpgradeAwareProxy`.
 This translation proxy terminates the WebSocket connection, and it de-multiplexes the various streams in order to pass the data on to a SPDY connection, which continues upstream (to Kubelet and eventually the container runtime).

-### Beta: Port Forward Subprotocol

-This KEP addresses only the `RemoteCommand` subprotocol, but the intent is to immediately follow on with a new `PortForward` subprotocol over WebSockets.
-Even though the subprotocols are completely different, in the eyes of the users, the `kubectl` streaming commands (`exec`, `attach`, `cp`, and `port-forward`) are very similar.
-Our plan is to go alpha for `RemoteCommand` in v1.28.
-For v1.29, we will create an alpha for `PortForward` and go beta for `RemoteCommand`.
-For v1.30, we will go beta for `PortForward`, and we will not go GA for either subprotocol unless both subprotocols are ready for GA.

 ### Pre-GA: Kubelet `StreamTranslatorProxy`